AmirkabirDataMiners/ADM-dateTimePicker/README.md

 *Pure AngularJs Gregorian and Jalali smart dateTimePicker by [ADM | Amirkabir Data Miners](https://adm-co.net)*

 ![ADM-dateTimePicker cover](http://amirkabirdataminers.github.io/ADM-dateTimePicker/images/cover.jpg)

+### Updates in V1.2.0
+* Now popup is appending to body instead of main element to fix some overflow & z-index issues
+* Add translate option. so days & months names are no more constants
+* Add option to watch options for changes
+* Add option to set start day of week. (setting Monday instead of Sunday for some calendars in Europe)
+* Add option to set minutes step
+* Now popup will close by hitting tab
+* Add ng-required support
+* Fix the bug that causes high cpu usage on Safari
+* Fix removeIcon bug

 ### Updates in V1.1.9
 * Rediuce stylesheet size by 70%